call518/EYWA-on-Vagrant/README.md

  * Only briefly stop the ping, it works again soon.
     * After ARP Refresh, ping test of all VMs is resumed.
 (Failover)
  * Check 'arp -n', the 10.0.0.1's MAC is changed to remained EYWA-Virtual-Router's MAC.
++ Next, Add New Virtual-Router.
+ * Create new VR to test LB.
+ * Then check Gateway(10.0.0.1)'s MAC on all VMs.
-+ In addition, try the add / delete as you want.
++ (Optional) In addition, try other test. (add / delete as you want)

 ### (North-South) Inbound LB/HA Scenario